10½ (album)

 10½ is a studio album by the Dramatics released in 1980 on MCA Records.
 The album reached No. 14 on the Billboard Top Soul Albums chart.

 Overview

-10½ was produced by Larry "L.J."
+10½ was produced by Dramatics members Larry "L.J."
 Reynolds and Ron Banks.

 Singles

 Welcome Back Home reached No. 9 on the Billboard Hot Soul Songs chart.

 Critical reception

 Ron Wynn of Allmusic gave a four out of five stars review saying "A celebratory album that marked their being together for over a decade, this was one of the group's best MCA/ABC albums".